 It's easily the most disruptive change in iOS 13 and will require some users to change a habit that's been built up for the past decade.
 Once your muscle memory switches to the new system, however, moving around the text cursor should become quicker since there's no waiting on the magnifying glass.

 The tap method also received a small tweak in iOS 13.
 In prior versions, after tapping a word to move the cursor, a second tap will only open the edit menu.
 Plus, if you tap to put the cursor inside of a word after the first tap, it would only move the cursor to the beginning or end, not in the middle anywhere.

 In iOS 13, if you tap to go to a word, then tap in the same spot, the edit menu will appear.
-But if you tap that word the second time in the middle somewhere, the cursor will move to the place within the word that you touched, as well as open the edit menu.
+And if you tap that word the second time in the middle somewhere, it'll act like in iOS 12 where the cursor jumps to the beginning or end of the word.
+However, long-press that second time and the cursor will move to the place within the word that you touched.
+In some cases, the menu may appear, other times not.